ACADEMIC INFORMATION

 TEXAS TWO-STEP PROGRAM PARTNERS

-The Texas TWO-STEP Project offers a seamless transition from an Associate’s degree in specified areas at Hill College to a BA/BS at partnering Universities.
+The Texas TWO-STEP Project offers a seamless transition from an associate’s degree in specified areas at Hill College to a BA/BS at partnering Universities.
 This program will allow students to use technological interest as part of a four-year degree.

 The Texas TWO-STEP Project (Technology Workforce Opportunities through Seamless Transitions and Educational Partnerships) allows a student to utilize up to 37 technical hours of coursework in a degree plan that focuses on a career goal.